Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 have excellent writing skills

-Build your list of specialized skills based on past work experience, and be sure to include the skills you possess that are required to get the job you desire.
-For example, you know how to use a graphic design program or how to handle an X-ray machine.
+Compile your list of specialized skills based on past work experience, making sure to include the skills you possess that are necessary to get the job you want.
+For example, you know how to use a graphic design program or know how to operate an X-ray machine.

 Based on materialscareer- intelligence. com